strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md

 ### Pagination

 Queries can accept `pagination` parameters.
-Results can be paginated either by page or by offset.
+Results can be paginated:

+- either by page (i.e. specifying a page number and the number of entries per page)
+- or by offset (i.e. specifying how many entries to skip and to return)

 :::note
 Pagination methods can not be mixed.
 Always use either `page` with `pageSize` **or** `start` with `limit`.